Rustixir/durableMap/README.md

 durableMap is in-memory, durable storage optimized for ( write-heavy, read-heavy )

+# Why need to DurableMap ??
-durableMap used NonBlocking wal engine for persist to disk, void any loss data
+it is a hashMap using NonBlocking wal engine for persist to disk, it avoid any loss data

 # Example